Nicotine on demand

 - 38% of top newly released movies in 2020 depicted tobacco, including 10 youth-rated films such as the PG-rated “The Personal History of David Copperfield,” according to an independent external analysis.

-- 23% of the top 2020 Billboard songs featured smoking and vaping in their music videos, amassing over 6 billion views on YouTube alone.
+- 23% of the top 2020 Billboard songs featured smoking and/or vaping in their music videos, amassing over 6 billion views on YouTube alone.

 The pervasiveness of onscreen tobacco imagery points to an overall problem with the normalization and glamorization of smoking and vaping in entertainment media and pop culture.
 The entertainment industry should not be complicit with the tobacco industry in helping addict a new generation of young people to nicotine.
 Truth Initiative urges urgent action to address the issue, including: